Megan Mayhew Bergman: Life

 She also wrote an environmental column for The Paris Review in 2016.
 Her work has twice appeared in Best American Short Stories, and on NPR's Selected Shorts.

 She served as the Associate Director of the MFA program at Bennington College from 2015–2017, and later the Director of the Robert Frost Stone House Museum.
-She is now the Director of the Bread Loaf Environmental Writers Conference at Middlebury College.
+She is now the Director of the Bread Loaf Environmental Writers Conference at Middlebury College, where she also teaches in the undergraduate Creative Writing Department.

-She lives in Shaftsbury, Vermont. with her husband and two daughters.
+She lives in Shaftsbury, Vermont with her husband and two daughters.

-She is a senior fellow at the Conservation Law Foundation in Boston, MA.
+She was a senior fellow at the Conservation Law Foundation in Boston, MA from 2019-2020 and founded a nonprofit called Open Field, dedicated to increasing access to environmental storytelling skills.